ttamttam/nombres/README.md

 Nombres
 =========

-Convert ints into french.
+Convert integers into french.

-Provided as a 1-function library, and a basic command-line utility (`nbr` — will certainly be renamed to something longer and less likely to name clash).
+Provided as a 1-function library and a basic command-line utility (`nbr` — will certainly be renamed to something longer and less likely to name clash).

 More advanced functionnalities could be added when needed.
 Here are some